拉柏多公园 | லாப்ரடார் பூங்கா

 Labrador Park MRT Station (CC27) is an underground station along the Circle Line (CCL) Stage 5, located near the boundaries of four planning subzones: Maritime Square, Telok Blangah Drive, Pasir Panjang 2 and Port.
 It is built at the junction of Telok Blangah Road and Labrador Villa Road.

 The station is named after the nearby Labrador Nature Reserve, despite it being closer to the Alexandra area.
-It serves office buildings in the vicinity, notably the PSA Building and Mapletree Business City.
+It serves office buildings in the vicinity, notably the Alexandra Retail Ctr and Mapletree Business City.

 First / Last Train Timings